borromeo-labs/laz/api/README.md

 ## Laz API

-To proceed with the setup, install Docker.
+This codebase relies on Laravel Sail.
+To proceed, we require you to install Docker.

 ### Running API